 You should always reference a source when:

-NB! some CBS programmes may not follow the APA standard - Please check out the guidelines for YOUR programme!!
+NB!
+Some CBS programmes may not follow the APA style - Please check out the guidelines for YOUR programme

 If you need to use a referencing style other than APA, please check out these library guides: